harrycresswell/harry/content/articles/intentions-2020.md

 ### Type Design

-It’s time to evolve Type Services in a new direction, a rebrand and new website might well happen.
+It’s time to evolve Type Services in a new direction to better reflect my current interests in typography.

-Most important of all, this year I want to create at least one new typeface.
+This year I’d like to create at least one new typeface.
 Something simple like a geometric monospaced font could be a good place to start.
 I’ll stick to Latin letters for now, but I’d like to build something systematic, which I can expand in the future.

 Something else I’m keen to look into more is variable fonts.
 I haven’t found much out there in the way of learning material, but I’m up for the challenge.

+I expect this will include rebranding the project and building a new website.

 ### Generative Art

 [Matt](https://soundcloud.com/dark-sky) and I had a few discussions about generative art towards the end of last year.
 We talked about making graphics that connect with the music he creates, in the literal sense.
 Coding graphics that interface with music is something that interests me a lot.

-I’ve been playing around with P5.js following videos from [Daniel Shiffman](https://www.youtube.com/thecodingtrain/), who I discover through [Dan Eden](https://daneden.me/2016/11/02/drawing-with-numbers/).
-Dan’s videos are a great introduction to processing and I’m keen to see how this evolves.
+Lately I’ve been playing around with [P5.js](https://p5js.org/), following videos from [Daniel Shiffman](https://www.youtube.com/thecodingtrain/), who I discover through [Dan Eden](https://daneden.me/2016/11/02/drawing-with-numbers/).
+Daniel’s videos are a great introduction to processing and I’m keen to see how this evolves.

 ### Moodboard

 I used to create personal mood boards to spot themes in my interests.
 I’ve not been doing this so much lately and I’d like to get back into it.
 A while back I set up a [mood board](https://mood.harrycresswell.com/) but have since let it fall by the wayside.
-It’s time to pick this up again and start posting ideas.
+It’s time to pick this up again and start posting some ideas.

 ### Music

-If time permits I’d like to get back into making some music this year.
-It’s been over 10 years since I made anything.
+If time permits I’d like to get back into making some music.
+It’s been over 10 years since I made anything notable.
 I dug out a few old tracks towards the end of last year which reminded me how much fun it is to play around with sound.

 ### Other ideas

 - Course creation.
 This is something I will be considering more in 2020.
-Particularly when I find myself wanting to write long articles.
-I’ll ask myself whether I can make a series of articles and whether it would make sense as a course.
+Particularly when I find myself tempted to write long articles.
+I’ll ask myself whether I can make a series of articles or whether it would make sense to create a course.
 - Aggregation sites.
 I have a few spreadsheets collating tools, open-source fonts, and UX resources.
 I figured it could be helpful to build these out into searchable websites.
 - Printmaking.
 I used to screen print and I have to say I miss it a lot.
-Mono printing might be a simple alternative that I could do at home, without a studio.
+Mono printing might be a simple alternative that I could do at home without needing a studio.

 ## Principles for 2020